DataDog/hiring-engineers/answers.md

 ![datadog_account.png](https://github.com/simuvid/hiring-engineers/blob/master/images/datadog_install_1.png)

-Instead or dowmloading and running a DMG file on MAC you can simply download and start the installation of the agent with a simple command line in your Terminal:
+Instead or downloading and running a DMG file on MAC you can simply download and start the installation of the agent with a simple command line in your Terminal:

 DD_API_KEY=719d714d7132af72ce6e1f2d8b67b618 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_mac_os.sh)"

+Was